 I have used roughly nine different dental software programs during my career, and they have posed hardships because it was not uncommon to run across a dental software program with which I was completely unfamiliar.
 Although most software programs used in dental practices are similar, each office utilizes the software differently.
 For example, some offices will only use dental and periodontal charting and scheduling, and other offices implement all the amenities of a dental software program such as charting, scheduling, and auto notes, to name a few.
 Dental software training in-office can range from a quick tutorial on the software to a trial by error.
 The incorporation of dental software and the utilization of its components has increased over the years as digital imaging, and other technologies have been introduced.

-Digital x-rays ─ The discovery of digital radiography in dentistry was in 1895 by Wilhelm Roetgen.2 However, my first experience with digital radiography wasn’t until 2002, and it consisted of a dental film that was exposed, then placed on a cylinder that spun and transferred the image to a computer.
+Digital x-rays ─ The discovery of radiography in dentistry was in 1895 by Wilhelm Roetgen.2 My first experience with digital radiography wasn’t until 2002, and it consisted of a dental film that was exposed, then placed on a cylinder that spun and transferred the image to a computer.
 It wasn’t until 2007 that I was introduced to the digital x-rays most common in today’s dental practices.

 Imagine taking an 18-film full-mouth series and having to dip them and wait until they run through a developer to expose the image.
 Not only was it time-consuming, but it left no room for error.
 The variables of a perfect exposed film consist of making sure your processing fluids were fresh, as well as implementing the proper exposure when taking the radiograph.